PlumCantaloupe/circlesxr/README.md

   ```
 - [circles-interactive-object](https://github.com/PlumCantaloupe/circlesxr/blob/main/src/components/circles-interactive-object.js): Attach to an entity that you wish to be interactive, and add some visual feedback to the object i.e., hover effects like scale, highlight, or an outline.

+_NOTE!!: There needs to be a material on the model before we "extend" it with a "highlight" using the "circles-material-extend-fresnel" component.
+A gltf likely already has one, but make sure if manually defining a metrial that the "material" attribute is listed **before** this component is added._

   | Property           | Type            | Description                                               | Default Value        |
   |--------------------|-----------------|-----------------------------------------------------------|----------------------|
   | type               | string, oneOf:['outline', 'scale', 'highlight']    | set the hover effect type  | ''               |